davxy/datawok-posts/posts/zk-proof.md

 instance, `IP[k]` denotes the class of languages that can be decided by an interactive proof with `k` rounds.

-At the begin of 90s, Carsten Lund, Lance Fortnow, Howard Karloff and Noam Nisan [LFKN] proved that `PH ⊂ IP`, which shows that interactive proofs can be very powerful as they contain the union of all complexity classes in *polynomial hierarchy*, including `P`, `NP`, [`co-NP`](https://en.wikipedia.org/wiki/Co-NP).
+At the beginning of 90s, Carsten Lund, Lance Fortnow, Howard Karloff and Noam Nisan [LFKN] proved that `PH ⊂ IP`, which shows that interactive proofs can be very powerful as they contain the union of all complexity classes in *polynomial hierarchy*, including `P`, `NP`, [`co-NP`](https://en.wikipedia.org/wiki/Co-NP).

 Shortly later, Adi Shamir [SH] proved that in fact `IP = PSPACE`, which gave a